-Your guide to voice control in the car
+How to use voice control in the car

-Tips for using Siri and Google Assistant on the road
+Tips for using Siri, Alexa, and Google Assistant on the road

-Thanks to virtual assistant devices like the Amazon Echo and Google Home, voice control is quickly becoming a mainstay in the modern smart home.
+Thanks to virtual assistant devices like the Amazon Echo and Google Home, voice control has become an essential tool in the modern smart home.
 Voice control devices offer an incredible range of hands-free help, from reciting recipes in the kitchen to DJing in the den.
 But how can voice control help in the car, where hands-free use is so essential?
+Let's find out.

 Voice control essentials